jundongl/scikit-feature/README.md

 Scikit-learn

 ###Steps:
 After you download scikit-feature-1.0.0.zip from the project website (http://featureselection.asu.edu/scikit-feature/), unzip the file.
-Then the scikit-feast root directory will contain a setup script setup.py and a file named README.txt.
+Then the scikit-feature root directory will contain a setup script setup.py and a file named README.txt.

 For Linux, under the scikit-feature root directory, you can build and install the module by the following command: